taranta/ASUS-TUF-GAMING-Z790-PLUS-WIFI-D4-SONOMA/README.md

 - Recomended SmBios is iMacPro 1.1
 - You must create your own serial number from the Platforminfo/DataHub-Generic-PlatformNVRAM section in OpenCore Configurator
 - If you are using a network card like Fenvi T919, you must apply Post-install Root using OpenCore-Legacy-Patcher in order for it to work on Sonoma.
 You can download the app from this link : https://github.com/dortania/OpenCore-Legacy-Patcher/releases
-- If you want to use onboard ALC S1220A wifi and bluetooth, I will also add the EFI folder created for it.
-You can follow the link to be informed about the current OpenintelWireless & Bluetooth kext and patches. https://github.com/OpenIntelWireless

 # -------------------------------------------------------
 # Bios Settings
 - Ai Tweaker → Ai Overclock Tuner → Choose XMP profile